How to Design PPC Landing Pages That Skyrocket Clicks and Conversions

 - Visual Continuity: Use similar branding, colors, and imagery across the ad and landing page.

-10. A/B Test for Continuous Improvement
+10. A/B Test For Continuous Improvement

 Optimizing your PPC landing page is an ongoing process.
 A/B testing allows you to experiment with different elements and find what works best.